Rep structures comprise metastable intermediates between open and closed states whose transitional kinetics are tuned by the ionic environment

 Abstract

-Many enzymes undergo conformational changes when bound to a substrate, however, structural plasticity in substrate-free enzymes, and potential associated benefits, is poorly understood.
-Here, we study the structural dynamics of Rep, an accessory helicase which undergoes conformational transitions in performing crucial roles in bacterial DNA replication, repair and recombination.
-Using time-correlated single-photon counting, fluorescence correlation spectroscopy, rapid single-molecule Förster resonance energy transfer, Anti-Brownian ELectrokinetic trapping and molecular dynamics simulations, we find that free Rep adopts four conformations, revealing that DNA absence confers structural plasticity beyond simple two-state binding.
-Our fast measurement technologies reveal hitherto hidden transient intermediate transitions between open and closed conformations, several of which are strongly dependent on sodium chloride concentration.
-Our findings support an alternative binding model for accessory helicases that utilises conformational plasticity to explore a multiplicity of structures whose landscape can be "tuned" by the ionic environment prior to locking-in upon DNA binding.
+Helicases undergo conformational changes in the presence or absence of the DNA substrate and cofactors, however, the forces driving these structural dynamics are poorly understood.
+Here, we study single molecules of Rep, an accessory helicase which undergoes conformational transitions during bacterial DNA replication, repair and recombination.
+We use time-correlated single-photon counting, fluorescence correlation spectroscopy, rapid single-molecule Förster resonance energy transfer, Anti-Brownian ELectrokinetic trapping and molecular dynamics simulations to provide unparalleled temporal and spatial resolution of Rep's domain movement.
+Our rapid measurements reveal hitherto hidden intermediates between open and closed conformations, several of which are strongly dependent on sodium chloride concentration.
+Our findings suggest that the transition between open and closed conformations is not a simple single arm-swing mechanism but comprises different salt-dependent metastable states.
+They also support an alternative binding model for accessory helicases that utilises conformational plasticity to explore a multiplicity of structures whose landscape can be tuned by the ionic environment prior to locking-in upon DNA binding.

 Article activity feed